AndrasKovacs/staged/rts/RegionGraph3.md

         go ~as>
 ```

-We get a lot of inference though.
-We've seen stage inference before, and we also
+We can rely on a lot of inference though.
+We've seen stage inference before, and we can also
 make location annotations on constructors implicit when they are clear from the
 expected type of an expression.